"I believe that we have a generational responsibility to address the multiple threats of climate change.

 Tracking Harmful Algae Blooms (HABs) and Health Impacts

-Monitoring of Paralytic Shellfish Poisoning
+Monitoring of Pathogens in Marine Shellfish

-Links for Additional Information on Climate Change
+Additional Information on Climate Change

-American Public Health Association Environment
+American Public Health Association (APHA) Environmental

-Association of State and Territorial Health Officials
+Association of State and Territorial Health Officials (ASTHO)

 ASTHO is helping states prepare for the possibility of health effects related to climate change including building climate change capacity.
 Webinars of topics related to health impacts of climate change are available on this website.